Withdrawal From the College

 Return to Title IV Refund Policy

-All Title IV Aid recipients, who totally withdraw from classes at or before the 60% point in the semester, will have a calculation performed to determine the amount of unearned aid that must be returned.
-Based on the withdrawal date recorded in the Office of Admissions, Records, and Registration, we determine how many calendar days a student has attended in the semester.
-We divide the calendar days attended by the calendar days in the semesterto get the percentage completed.
+All Title IV Aid recipients, who totally withdraw from classes at or before the 60% point in the semester, or if they have all “F” grades at the end of the semester, or if the student has a combination of grades including any “I” Incompletes will have a calculation performed to determine the amount of unearned aid that must be returned.
+Based on the withdrawal date recorded in the Office of Admissions, Records, and Registration or the last date of attendance recorded by the instructor, we determine how many calendar days a student has attended in the semester.
+We divide the calendar days attended by the calendar days in the semester to get the percentage completed.
 Total disbursed aid is then multiplied by this percentage completed to determine earned aid.
 If earned aid is less than disbursed aid, we must perform another calculation to determine how much of the unearned aid has to be returned by the college and how much has to be returned by the student.
 Once the amount of unearned aid that needs to be returned is determined, it must be returned to the Title IV aid programs in the following order:

 - Unsubsidized Direct Stafford Loans (other than PLUS Loans)